kittengineering/MJS2020/README.md

 * Note if your board is fresh off the shelf and doesn't have any firmware installed, follow the "Installing firmware -> OS Specific Setup" as descibed further down.

 ### Install Arduino IDE ###
+ 1. Download the Arduinoe IDE and install it. -> https://www.arduino.cc/en/software
- 1. In arduino IDE go to File -> Preferences and in "Additional boards manager URLS" add https://github.com/meetjestad/mjs_boards/raw/master/package_meetjestad.net_index.json and press ok
+ 2. In arduino IDE go to File -> Preferences and in "Additional boards manager URLS" add https://github.com/meetjestad/mjs_boards/raw/master/package_meetjestad.net_index.json and press ok
- 2. go to Tools -> Board -> Board manager, type in "STM32", the "Meet je stad!
+ 3. go to Tools -> Board -> Board manager, type in "STM32", the "Meet je stad!
 STM32LO Boards" should appear.
 "Boards included in this package" states(among other things) "MJS2020-PROTO4".
 Press install.
- 3. go to tools -> programmer and select STM32 BOOTLOADER (STM32LO)
+ 4. go to tools -> programmer and select STM32 BOOTLOADER (STM32LO)

 ### Getting example sketches. ###
  1. either clone or download from this git repository to get a .ino sketch directly in the software subfolders.